November 16, 2018

 In reality, though, most children do need direct instruction in how to write in order to do so competently and confidently.
 And, though mastery of spelling rules and grammatical constructs is one component of good writing, one does not automatically lead to the other anymore than knowing the location of windshield wipers and directionals on a car's dashboard equates to being a good driver.

-As I mentioned, homeschool composition resources abound; I've used a few - particularly IEW and Essay Styles for High School - that I recommend to parents, and I also sometimes suggest Winning with Writing and Spilling Ink.
+As I mentioned, homeschool composition resources abound; I've used a few - particularly IEWEssay Styles for High School, and Christian Light Education's Research Paper II guide - that I recommend to parents, and I also sometimes suggest Spilling Ink.
 But these - and plenty of other good possibilities - all boil down to one thing: the writing process.
 I realize that parents are often (understandably) intimidated by the prospect of teaching their kids to write and will, therefore, feel the need for a curriculum.
 However, when it comes right down to it, we could have our kids write well - though not starting in a formal way until Age 10 or so - by simply walking them through the same, sequential writing process for every possible assignment or task, whether creative or expository, whether long or short, and whether designed to inform, explain, describe, persuade, or entertain.

 • Choose a topic.
 Of course, in order to write, the child must have something to say.
 And the best way to hone in on meaningful topics is by first instituting a free writing habit wherein a child does nothing but free-write a couple of times a week for at least a few months; while experienced or natural writers often free-write by keyboard, it's usually best for a novice to write by hand in a notebook designated just for writing.
 Then, when it's time to choose a topic (along with a purpose and intended audience) for a formal writing assignment, he can choose a favorite from among the existing free-writes.
 Alternately - though this is rather artificial and, thus, not as effective from a motivational perspective - instruct your child to take some time to brainstorm possible topics (via lists and/or concept webs) each time you assign a "paper" and pick an idea that stands out;